 Denial of Lost Wage Benefits

 If the foregoing reasons are not justification enough, keep in mind that private health insurance requires a co-pay.
 Of course, the amount of your co-pay depends on your coverage.
 However, with substantial work-related injuries, this amount can become sizeable.
-This is especially the case if you have to visit multiple doctors over-and-over again (requiring your to pay lots of small co-pays).
+This is especially the case if you have to visit multiple doctors over and over again (requiring you to pay lots of small co-pays).
 Similarly, if surgical intervention is recommended, it carries a much larger co-pay than a normal doctor’s visit.

-When the claim is through workers’ comp, there is almost always no co-payment obligation.
-Once you reach a point known as , the workers’ comp carrier may require that you pay a $10.00 co-pay for authorized doctor visits.
-However, this is often not implemented
+When the claim is through workers’ comp coverage, there is almost always no co-payment obligation.
+Once you reach a point known as m, the workers’ comp carrier may require that you pay a $10.00 co-pay for authorized doctor visits.
+However, this is often not implemented.
+You can for a more precise definition of Maximum Medical Improvement.

 To receive treatment through a worker’s compensation carrier for the injuries you sustained on the job, you have to comply with certain rules and requirements.
 One of these requirements involves reporting the accident in a timely manner.
-This, and more information regarding Florida workers’ compensation laws can be found, .
+This and more information regarding Florida workers’ compensation laws can be found on the Official Internet Site for Florida Legislature.
 Failure to report an accident or illness can result in you being forever barred from receiving worker’s compensation benefits for that injury.

-These companies have legal experts and lawyers working for the around the clock.
+These companies have legal experts and lawyers working for them around the clock.
 They also deal with thousands of cases a year, so they know the ends and outs.
-There is no risk in speaking with an attorney and no fees until they win you case, so you really have nothing to lose and everything to gain by at least consulting with one.
+There is no risk in speaking with an attorney and no fees until they win your case, so you really have nothing to lose and everything to gain by at least consulting with one.

+If you have concerns about how attorneys’ fees work for a workers’ comp claim, on how compensation and attorneys fees in a personal injury case work.
 We strive to provide experienced, personal representation to our clients.
-To ensure this is possible, Dolman Law Group Accident Injury Lawyers, PA only takes the amount of cases that we can handle properly.
+To ensure this is possible, Dolman Law Group Accident Injury Lawyers, PA only takes the number of cases that we can handle properly.
 For us, it is about quality over quantity.

 We also strive to provide you with personal service.
 To do this, we give every client their attorney’s personal cell phone number and email address.
 We want all our clients to have access to the attorney they are paying for.
 It only makes sense.